 Plus, sturdy, comfortable walking shoes, sun protection, sun hat

 (Upon registration, you will receive a complete packet and information guide with suggested packing list and other useful information.)

-It does NOT include airfare, taxes, admissions to museums and archeological sites, gratuities, travel insurance, liquor/alcoholic beverages, some meals and some transportation.
+It does NOT include airfare, taxes, gratuities, travel insurance, liquor and alcoholic beverages, some meals and some transportation.

 Costs, Reservations, and Cancellations

-A 50% deposit ($650) is required to guarantee your spot.
-The final payment for the balance due (including any supplemental costs) shall be postmarked by April 1, 2012.
-We prefer Payment with PayPal.
-We will be happy to send you an invoice.
+A 50% deposit is required to guarantee your spot.
+The final payment for the balance due (including any supplemental costs) shall be postmarked by May 1, 2014.
+We request Payment with PayPal.
+When you email us and tell us you are ready to register, we will send you a PayPal invoice.

 If cancellation is necessary, please notify us in writing by email.
-After April 1, no refunds are possible; however, we will make every possible effort to fill your reserved space.
-If you cancel before April 1, we will refund 50% of your deposit.
+After May 1, no refunds are possible.
+However, we will make every possible effort to fill your reserved space.
+If you cancel before May 1, we will refund 50% of your deposit.
 We strongly recommend that you take out trip cancellation, baggage, emergency evacuation and medical insurance before you begin your trip, since unforeseen circumstances are possible.

 This workshop is produced by Norma Hawthorne, Oaxaca Cultural Navigator LLC.
 For more information, see: http://oaxacaculture.com